hkpeterpeter/finish_alert/readme.md

 ## Other Languages

-Codes with default values for different human languages can be founded in [src/py](src/py)
+`say` function with different default values for the supporting human languages can be founded in [src/py](src/py)

 ### Chinese
 ```python